squidgroup/squidSim_vignette/docs/index.md

 ### Using the vignette {-}
 If you are new to using the {squidSim} package, we recommend that you read Sections \@ref(linearmod) and \@ref(hierarchical) to familiarise yourself with the {squidSim} package before moving onto the more advanced topics.
-The later sections assume an certain level of understanding of how the functions work.
+The later sections assume a certain level of understanding of how the functions work.

 The vignette assumes that you have a working knowledge of R, in particular being comfortable using vectors, matrices and lists.